-Gladstone Management Corporation, or our Adviser, is led by a management team which has extensive experience in our lines of business.
+Our Adviser is led by a management team which has extensive experience in our lines of business.
 Our Adviser is controlled by David Gladstone, our chairman and chief executive officer.
 Mr. Gladstone is also the chairman and chief executive officer of our Adviser.
-Terry Lee Brubaker, our vice chairman, chief operating officer, secretary and director, is a member of the board of directors of our Adviser and its vice chairman and chief investment officer.
+Terry Lee Brubaker, our vice chairman, chief operating officer, secretary and director, is a member of the board of directors of our Adviser and its vice chairman and chief operating officer.
+George Stelljes III, our president, chief investment officer and director, is a member of the board of directors of our Adviser and its president and chief investment officer.
 Our Adviser also has a wholly-owned subsidiary, Gladstone Administration, LLC, or our Administrator, which employs our chief financial officer, chief compliance officer, treasurer and their respective staffs.